by Dr. Ed DeVries

 Blair, who played for the Chicago Bears and Minnesota Vikings from 1986-1990, became the pastor at Fairview in 2001 and quickly established himself as a leader of the “religious right.”
 He is a regular speaker at pro-life events.
 As the pastor of Fairview, he has preached several sermons during his 17-year tenure that were strongly supportive of conservative ideas and of the Second Amendment.
 This year, he led the church to actually practice what he had long been preaching.

 There were approximately 350 people who attended the “Open Carry Sunday” services at Fairview with, according to Pastor Blair, “a substantial number armed.”
-When asked if there was any incident, Pastor Blair said that, “no one was in any danger.
+When asked if there was any incident, Pastor Blair said, “No one was in any danger.
 In fact, it was the safest place in Edmond.”

 Pastor Paul Blair @ Church with sidearm